ValwareIRC/valware-unrealircd-mods/helpop/README.md

 Parts of code taken from parts of unrealircd5.0.9 source code

 This module have no configurable option

-This module needs to be installed on every server on your network
+This module is a re-make of the old helpop module (which was replaced by the then /helpop ?cmds) which was removed in UnrealIRCd v4 but I liked it so I maked it again This module needs to be installed on every server on your network